RMLio/rmleditor-ce/README.md

 ## RMLEditor License

-If your needs aren't covered with this community edition, if you would like a local instance, remove the limitations, or are in any way interested in using the RMLEditor for your research or business, and talk about licensing, deployment, or customizations,
+If your needs are not covered with this community edition, if you would like a local instance, remove the limitations, or are in any way interested in using the RMLEditor for your research or business, and talk about licensing, deployment, or customizations,